rundex10/soundness-puzzle/README.md

 **🚀 How to Play:**
 - Open the game in your browser.
-- Choose puzzle size (3x3, 6x6, or 10x10) and theme (9 cool looks available).
+- Choose puzzle Theme (9 cool looks available) and mode (3x3, 6x6, or 10x10).
 - Click Start Game.
 - Drag the tiles until the puzzle is complete.
 (*Mobile users: Press and hold a tile slightly longer before sliding to move it.*)